inko-lang/inko/docs/source/getting-started/memory-management.md

 Here `server` is of type `uni TcpServer`.
-The expression `server.accept` is valid because `server` is unique and thus we can see it, and because `accept` meets rule two: it doesn't mutate its receiver, doesn't take any arguments, and the types it throws/returns only store sendable types.
+The expression `server.accept` is valid because `server` is unique and thus we can see it, and because `accept` meets rule two: it doesn't mutate its receiver, doesn't take any arguments, and the types it returns only store sendable types.

 Here's an example of something that isn't valid: